ParamRF: A JAX-native Framework for Declarative Circuit Modelling: Position within the Ecosystem

 \section{Position within the Ecosystem}

 \texttt{ParamRF} is designed to complement, not replace, existing tools.
-It integrates with the scientific Python ecosystem by leveraging a large range of open-source tools: \begin{itemize} \item \textbf{JAX and Equinox:} Provides the foundation for high-performance, differentiable computation, as well as declarative modelling. \item \textbf{scikit-rf:} Used as an interface for handling and plotting measured data and fitted models, as well as a reference for some of the framework's design and mathematical functions. \item \textbf{SciPy and Optax:} Serve as backends for frequentist optimization techniques. \item \textbf{NumPyro, PolyChord, BlackJAX:} Serve as backends for probability distribution definition and Bayesian sampling approaches, providing MCMC and nested sampling algorithms. \end{itemize}
+It integrates with the scientific Python ecosystem by leveraging a large range of open-source tools: \begin{itemize} \item \textbf{JAX and Equinox:} Provides the foundation for high-performance, differentiable computation, as well as declarative modelling. \item \textbf{scikit-rf:} Used as an interface for handling and plotting measured data and fitted models, as well as a reference for some of the framework's design and mathematical functions. \item \textbf{SciPy and Optimistix:} Serve as backends for frequentist optimization techniques. \item \textbf{BlackJAX and PolyChord:} Serve as backends for Bayesian sampling approaches, providing MCMC and nested sampling algorithms. \end{itemize}